genetique-techno/snak3/README.md

 `webpack-dev-server --port=8999`

 Visit `http://localhost:8999/`.
-Press `t` to start the game and then press the arrow keys to change the snake direction.
+Use arrow keys to change direction, shift to go in and ctrl to go out.